grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=50 (0x32) - Overflow
-    VSCP_TYPE_INFORMATION_OVERFLOW
-This event is used to tell the system that an overflow of some kind has occurred.
+    VSCP_TYPE_INFORMATION_OVERFLOWThis event is used to tell the system that an overflow of some kind has occurred.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |